tolunaycevik/search_choices/README.md

 ** nbFilters is set to the number of filters applied if any.
 ** orderAsc true when the applied order is ascending.
 ** orderBy is the string by which the search is sorted.
+* searchResultDisplayFn to customize the display of the search result items within the dialog or menu.

 #### Multiple choice constructor